Wootric/slate/source/includes/_social_share.md

 ```

 Wootric allows you to display a social share screen for your promoters (9-10).
-In order to do that, you need to configure ```wootricSettings``` passing BOTH your product's ```twitter_account``` and ```facebook_page```.
+In order to do that, you need to configure ```wootricSettings``` passing your product's ```twitter_account``` and/or ```facebook_page```.
+In addition, Twitter option will only display if promoter provided a feedback text.

-If configured properly, Wootric will display a third page, right after promoter submits feedback, asking "Would you be willing to share your positive comments?" and allowing the end user to "like" your Facebook page or share a comment through the Twitter with additional "via @twitteraccount" text.
+If configured properly, Wootric will display a third page, right after promoter submits feedback, asking "Would you be willing to share your positive comments?" and allowing the end user to "like" your Facebook page or share a comment through the Twitter.